Alex Verdugo Player Props: Red Sox vs. Rays

-On Wednesday, Alex Verdugo (coming off going 1-for-4) and the Boston Red Sox play the Tampa Bay Rays, whose starting pitcher will be Taj Bradley.
-First pitch is at 6:40 PM ET.
+The Boston Red Sox and Alex Verdugo, who went 2-for-4 with a double and an RBI last time out, battle Jeffrey Springs and the Tampa Bay Rays at Tropicana Field, Thursday at 1:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Rays.
+In his last appearance, he strung together two hits (going 2-for-4 with a double and an RBI) against the Rays.

 Alex Verdugo Game Info & Props vs. the Rays